dainiusjocas/lucene-grep/README.md

 ## Quickstart

-Grab a binary from [Github releases](https://github.com/dainiusjocas/lucene-grep/releases), extract, and place it anywhere on the path.
+For installation options check [Installation section](https://github.com/dainiusjocas/lucene-grep#installation) For quick installation grab a binary from [Github releases](https://github.com/dainiusjocas/lucene-grep/releases), extract, and place it anywhere on the `$PATH`.

 In case you're running MacOS then give run permissions for the executable binary:
 ```shell